landicefu/slides-ai-coding-tips/notes.md

   - Use cases where each tool excels
   - Integration with existing workflows

+## Rate Limit Update
+- Note: The rate limit issues previously experienced with some AI coding tools have been resolved
+- Users can now use these tools without concerns about hitting usage limits

 ## Adoption Observations
 - My observations on the adoption speed of AI coding tools
 - Why some people don't use these tools: